Last updated on May 29th, 2022 at 10:06 pm

 If you look at the easterly cove it will look smaller and crowded but it is more protected from occasional surf.

-On the second part, there is Iguana known universally for its quirky Kantian and sunbed concession that is larger and exposed.
+In the second part, there is Iguana known universally for its quirky Kantian and sunbed concession that is larger and exposed.

 It is great for kids who go around playing in thick sand shelves gently along with forming a blue flag with the pristine water.
-This provides you with a friendly option with five minutes walk to the beach and offering free Wi-Fi.
+This provides you with a friendly option with five minutes walk to the beach and offers free Wi-Fi.